 5. Reduce Cancer Risk

-Cranberries are loaded with bioactive compounds which offers a wide range of health benefits right from improving the immune function and decreasing the risk of infections to reducing your risk of cardiovascular disease as well as cancer.
+Cranberries are loaded with bioactive compounds that offers a wide range of health benefits right from improving the immune function and decreasing the risk of infections to reducing your risk of cardiovascular disease as well as cancer.
 Several studies have reported the inhibitory action of these fruits on cancers of the esophagus, stomach, colon, bladder, prostate, and lymphoma.
 This is achieved through induction of cellular death, reduction of cellular proliferation and modification of cytokine (a type of immune cell) pathways.

 Cranberries are a rich source of antioxidants that are anti-cancerous in nature thereby reducing the risk of cancer and cancer mortality.
 These fruits have been found to prevent the rapid growth of tumors.
 So drinking cranberry juice on a regular basis is not a bad idea!